Tackling the environmental crises while ensuring a just transition to sustainable societies

 The LMP is a collaborative platform which is non-hierarchical in its decision-making processes, supported by:

-- the Platform coordinator, Marthe Heringa, who is completing her Bachelors degree in International Studies at Leiden University and is based at International Institute of Social Studies (ISS) of Erasmus University Rotterdam in The Hague
+- the Platform coordinator, Marthe Heringa, who recently finished her bachelors degree in International Studies at Leiden University and has now started the master International Crimes, Conflict and Criminology at the Free University (VU) in Amsterdam.
+Marthe is based at International Institute of Social Studies (ISS) of Erasmus University Rotterdam in The Hague

 - an Advisory board comprised of: